CS-433/DigitalNomadie2_clean/readme.md

 Example Results:
 Using the vinai/bertweet-base model, the script outputs:
-- features_all_bertweet-base.npy: A matrix of tweet embeddings with additional word count features.
+- features_all_bertweet-base.npy: A matrix of tweet embeddings with additional word count feature.
-- labels_all_bertweet-base.npy: Labels corresponding to the sentiment of the tweets.
+- labels_all_bertweet-base.npy: Labels corresponding to the smiley present in the tweets.

 This step generates the necessary input for training classifiers, allowing you to experiment with various models and configurations in the subsequent steps.